theobald-software/kb.theobald-software.github.io/content/_xtract-is/deltaq-troubleshooting-guide.md

 **SSIS _Project Connection Manager_ vs. _Package Connection Manager_ with parallel DeltaQ extractions**
 * When running DeltaQ extractions within one SSIS package in parallel, we recommend using a package connection manager for each DeltaQ component.
 A single project connection manager may work, as well.
-However, with short interval scheduling and heavy paralellism, dedicated package connection managers will add to extraction stability.
+However, with short interval scheduling and heavy parallelism, dedicated package connection managers will add to extraction stability.
 <br>

 ## Errors during DeltaQ setup